FAQ's | Buying A Static Caravan Questions | Allens

 • Is the park within your budget?

-With these questions in mind, you can compare preferred parks and plots and choose one perfectly suited to you and your family.
+With these questions in mind, you can compare preferred parks and plots and choose one perfectly suited to you and your lifestyle.

 The most common static caravan park rules and regulations focus on being a considerate neighbour.
 Don't make too much noise after a specific time, and generally look after one another as part of the community, and you should find yourself quickly welcomed.